16. Related Party Transactions

 Note 16: Related Party Transactions

 On April 21, 2016, the Company entered into a merchandising and licensing agreement with Andy Heyward Animation Art (“AHAA”), whose principal is Andy Heyward, the Company’s Chief Executive Officer.
 The Company entered into a customary merchandise license agreement with AHAA for the use of characters and logos related to Warren Buffett’s Secret Millionaires Club and Stan Lee’s Mighty 7 in connection with certain products to be sold by AHAA.
 The terms and conditions of such license are customary within the industry, and the Company earns an arm-length industry standard royalty on all sales made by AHAA utilizing the licensed content.
-No amounts were earned during the three months ended March 31, 2019 and 2018, under this agreement.
+During the years ended December 31, 2018 and 2017, the Company earned $0 and $96 in royalties from this agreement, respectively.

 On October 1, 2016, Llama Productions LLC entered into an animation production services agreement with Mr. Heyward for services as a producer for which he is to receive $186,000 through the course of production of the Company’s animated series Llama Llama.
 From October 1, 2016 through December 31, 2017, Mr. Heyward has been paid $186,000.

 On August 31, 2018 Llama Productions LLC entered into an animation production services agreement with Mr. Heyward for services as a producer for which he is to receive $124,000 through the course of production of the Company’s animated series Llama Llama.
 Season 2.
-As of March 31, 2019, Mr. Heyward was paid $37,331 and is owed $32,285, which is included in the Due To Related Parties line item on our consolidated balance sheet.
+As of December 31, Mr. Heyward is owed $45,310, which is included in the Due To Related Party line item on our consolidated balance sheet.

 Pursuant to his employment agreement dated November 16, 2018, Mr. Heyward is entitled to an Executive Producer fee of $12,400 per half hour episode for each episode he provides services as an executive producer.
 The first identified series under this employment agreement is Rainbow Rangers.
-As of March 31, 2019, twenty-six half hours had been delivered and accordingly Mr. Heyward is owed $322,400, which is included in the Due To Related Parties line item on our consolidated balance sheet.
+As of December 31, 2018, nineteen half hours had been delivered and accordingly Mr. Heyward is owed $235,600, which is included in the Due To Related Party line item on our consolidated balance sheet.

 On July 25, 2016, the Company entered into a consulting agreement with Foothill Entertainment, Inc. (“Foothill”), an entity whose Chairman is Gregory Payne, our corporate secretary.
 The Company has engaged Foothill Entertainment, Inc. for a term of six months to assist in the distribution and commercial exploitation of its audiovisual content as well as for the preparation and attendance on behalf of the Company at the MIPJR and MIPCOM markets in Cannes.
 The agreement continues on a month-to-month basis following the initial term.
 Foothill receives $12,500 per month for these services.
 Subsequent to the end of the period, the consulting agreement with Foothill was terminated effective January 31, 2018.